PSU-CS-300-Fall2015/Ellis_Finn_Taurus/README.md

 ### Sending Messages

 Run `./taurus.py`.
-It will prompt you for a username, verify that it's in the user table, and then prompt for a message and attempt to send the message to the user's host.
+It will prompt for a username and verify that that name is in the user table.
+If it isn't, the list of available recipients will be displayed instead.

-If the username is not in the table, the list of available usernames will be displayed instead.
+If the user is found, Taurus will prompt for a message and attempt to send it to the matching host.
+If it can't reach that host, it will display an error message.

 ## Tests